dereneaton/dereneaton.github.io/vibgrant/index.md

 [Development line plots (other pops)](Full_D_alt.html) : The same as above but sampling the remaining populations.
 In some cases the developmental relationships are stronger here.

 [Across-individual V1 line plots (main pops)](Full_I1_alt.html) : Here lines connect mean V1 leaf values across branches from the same individual.
-The lines thus show variation within individuals at developmentally homologous leaves (devologues?) and any apparent the pattern of parallel lines across branches would represent the across-individual direction of variation.
+The lines thus show variation within individuals at developmentally homologous leaves (devologues?) and any apparent pattern of parallel lines across branches would represent the across-individual direction of variation.
 Colors represent different individuals.

 [Trait histograms](Full_H.html) : Histograms showing diffrences in leaf trait distributions between species.